Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 ### Node.js

 For all linux and mac users We suggest to use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to install and manage multiple node versions.
-With `nvm` instailled, from the academy top level dir:
+With `nvm` installed, from the academy top level dir:

 ```sh
 nvm install